adlnet/xAPI-Spec/xAPI.md

 	<tr><td>registration</td><td>UUID</td><td> </td>
 		<td>Filter, only return statements matching the specified registration
 			ID.
-Note that although frequently a unique registration ID will be used for one actor assigned to one activity, this should not be assumed.
+Note that although frequently a unique registration ID will be used for one Actor assigned to one activity, this should not be assumed.
-			If only statements for a certain actor or activity should be returned, those parameters should also be specified.
+			If only statements for a certain Actor or activity should be returned, those parameters should also be specified.
 		</td>
 	</tr>